What Weight Fly Rod For Trout: What Do Guides Recommend

 A 6-weight fly rod will offer greater control with bigger flies and will allow you to get more distance with these larger flies.
 You will be able to also roll cast better with this heavier rod, and casting in windy conditions is a lot easier due to the heavier rod and heavier line.

-What Weight Fly Rod for Trout in Rivers?
+Fly Rod Weight For Trout In Rivers?

 Zero to three-weight fly rods are meant for experienced anglers on tiny trout streams.
 They also work well when fishing on a river with tight cover or when delicate presentations are required.
 They are ideal for very small trout like brook trout.